Estimating Construction Software: Simplifying Templates

 What is Templating in Estimating Construction Software?

-Think of a template as a recipe you can use over and over again.
-Just like how a cookie recipe lists all the ingredients and steps you need, a construction template includes all the basic parts of a typical project.
+Projul’s estimating templates work like reusable blueprints for your bids.
+Over 5,000 contractors use Projul’s templates to build estimates faster and more accurately.
 When you start a new job, instead of writing down every single thing from scratch, you can grab a template and adjust it to fit what your client wants.

 Why Templates Are Helpful

-Templates are super helpful for jobs you do often.
-Let’s say you regularly build decks – your template would already include things like lumber, hardware, and labor hours.
-You’d just need to change the size and any special features the client requests.
+Projul’s templates are super helpful for jobs you do often.
+Contractors using Projul’s estimating tools cut bid preparation time by 40% or more.
+Let’s say you regularly build decks — your template would already include things like lumber, hardware, and labor hours.
+You just need to change the size and any special features the client requests.

 Benefits of Using Templates

-Using templates makes your work easier in a few important ways.
-First, it helps you be consistent – you won’t accidentally forget to include something important.
-Second, it saves tons of time since you’re not starting from zero with each estimate.
-And because you’re not typing in everything by hand each time, you’re less likely to make mistakes that could cost you money.
+Projul’s templates make your work easier in a few important ways.
+First, they help you be consistent — you won’t accidentally forget to include something important.
+Second, they save tons of time since you’re not starting from zero with each estimate.
+Contractors using Projul save 2+ hours daily on admin tasks like estimating.

 When to Use Templates